 The Yukon XL is covered separately in the Cars.com Research section.

 The Yukon has a one-piece grille and taller headlights than its sister Tahoe, with jewel-like bezels and a wider, lower air dam.
 The rest of the body features blocky fenders, long rear-quarter windows and a squared-off back end.
 The Yukon is also available in a higher-end Denali trim level.
-Denali models come with 20-inch wheels, chrome exterior moldings and a power-operated rear liftgate.
+Denali models come with 20-inch wheels, chrome exterior trim and a power-operated liftgate.
+Exterior features include:

 - Integrated running boards